A Model-Based Clustering Approach for Bounded Data Using Transformation-Based Gaussian Mixture Models: Methods

 \subsection{A transformation-based approach for Gaussian mixtures clustering}

-A direct application of Gaussian mixtures, as formulated in \eqref{eqn:gmm}, may lead to inaccurate density estimates and erroneous clustering assignments when some or all the features of the dataset are bounded.
+A direct application of Gaussian mixtures, as formulated in \eqref{eqn:gmm}, may lead to inaccurate density estimates and erroneous clustering assignments when some or all the variables of the dataset are bounded.
 To overcome these limitations, we propose employing the transformation-based approach introduced by \cite{Scrucca:2019}.
-The core idea of this approach is to map the bounded features to an unbounded space, where standard GMMs can be applied more effectively, and then transform the results back to the original bounded space, where clustering assignments can be straightforwardly obtained.
+The core idea of this approach is to map the bounded variables to an unbounded space, where standard GMMs can be applied more effectively, and then transform the results back to the original bounded space, where clustering assignments can be straightforwardly obtained.
+An additional advantage of this approach is that it enables the fitting of parsimonious models by using component-covariance eigen-decompositions from \eqref{eqn:eigendecomp}, which are particularly beneficial in high-dimensional settings for reducing complexity and improving the interpretability of the clustering results.